alicebob/sqlittle/README.md

   functions are used.
 If a column uses any other collating function for strings you can't use the index.

-# short short term todo
+# low level todos

 - ~~remove all panics on wrong input~~

-# short term todo

 - ~~fail on non-utf8 encoding~~
 - ~~check all constant header fields~~
 - proper ~~page loading abstraction~~/~~page cache~~/index cache
+- ~~locks~~
 - deal with the reserved region

-# less short term todo

-- ~~locks~~
+- refuse to open files with a non-committed/failed non-wal journal
+- refuse to open wal journal files
+- parse embedded table and index definitions and make them available